 "I didn't know you were a Marxist?"

-Karl Marx believed: "It is not individualism that fulfills the individual, on the contrary it destroys him.
-Society is the necessary framework through which freedom and individuality are made realities."
+Karl Marx believed: "It is not individualism [having to humble, deny, die to, control, discipline your "self" in order (as in "old" world order) to do the father's/Father's will] that fulfills the individual, on the contrary it destroys him.
+Society is the necessary framework through which freedom [from the father's/Father's authority] and individuality [being able to do wrong, disobey, sin with social approval, i.e., affirmation] are made realities."
 Karl Marx

 Only when you stand before God, like a child before his father, i.e. being personally held accountable for your thoughts and actions, do you become an individual.
 It is only under these conditions (under the Father's authority) that you can truly find your identity as an individual.
 In any other condition you sacrifice your individuality, i.e. your worth, to the world and/or to the collective.

 "Only within a social context individual man is able to realize his own potential as a rational being."
 (Karl Marx, Critique of Hegel's 'Philosophy of Right' ) As Karl Marx believed so did Sigmund Freud: "The individual is emancipated in the social group."
 "Freud commented that only through the solidarity of all the participants could the sense of guilt [the Father's voice in the child, individuality under God] be assuaged."
 (Norman O. Brown, Life Against Death: The Psychoanalytical Meaning of History)

 "In the dialogic relation of recognizing oneself in the other, they experience the common ground of their existence."
 (Jürgen Habermas, Knowledge & Human Interest, Chapter Three: The Idea of the Theory of Knowledge as Social Theory)